 Hi Aunt Vadge,

-Could I be pregnant or could this be just a hormonal issues from the pills or ovulation?
-I’ve only been on BC for seven months.
+Could I be pregnant, or could this just be a hormonal issue from the pills or ovulation?
+I’ve only been on birth control for seven months.

 Yours,